Hearing Aid Services

 The Hearing Aid Provider Services Agreement and the Hearing Aid Provider Reference Manual explain all of our program requirements.
 Please refer to the Hearing Aid Provider Fee Schedule for a list of fee codes and services.

 Please note that a hearing aid is replaced only when required, regardless of its age.
-Each time a hearing aid is replaced a rationale must be noted and supported with a completed Hearing Aid Replacement Information form.
 Additionally, if the aid is less than five years old, prior authorization from our Hearing Loss Claims Department is required before the new hearing aid may be dispensed.

 If you have questions, we're here to help.
 Please contact our Health Care Services team.